 ZLAP's board of directors ('the Board') is responsible for the governance and oversight of all aspects of the Company's business.
-The Board submits an annual compliance statement to the Central Bank of Ireland ('CBI') confirming the Company's compliance with relevant obligations including, for example, the Corporate Governance Code.
+The Board submits an annual compliance statement to the CBI confirming the Company's compliance with relevant obligations including, for example, the Corporate Governance Code.